Liuy12/Liuy12.github.io/_posts/2015-08-02-Comparison of differential expression methods.markdown

 $$ TPM = \frac{FPKM\cdot{10^6}}{\sum FPKM} $$

 where p stands for the probablity of selecting a fragment from one transcirpt among all read counts.
-Different from RPKM/FPKM, TPM maesures estimated abundance rather than relative abundance.
-TPM is generally preferred than RPKM/FPKM
+TPM is still relative abundance of a transcript and can not be used directly for DE analysis.
+TPM is generally preferred than RPKM/FPKM.
+In order to do DE analysis, you still need to do further normalization to comapare differences of estimated abundance between samples.

 - DESeq's sizeFactors